Covid-free communities on the U.S.-Canada border want travel restrictions eased

 In their letter to Blair, Reps.
 Suzan DelBene (D-Wash.) and Collin C. Peterson (D-Minn.) said that “inconsistent interpretation of the guidance” had prevented some constituents from crossing for essential purposes such as medical appointments.

-Henry J. Chang, a Toronto-based immigration lawyer at the international law firm Dentons, said what constitutes nondiscretionary travel is not spelled out in “black and white” in the restrictions, leaving much up to the discretion of border agents.
+Henry J. Chang, a Toronto-based immigration lawyer at the international law firm Dentons, said what constitutes non-discretionary travel is not spelled out in “black and white” in the restrictions, leaving much up to the discretion of border agents.

 “The rules are more defined than they were six months ago,” he said.
 “There is a lot of improvement.
 Is it perfect?
 No.”